Magic of an Outrageous Emotional Self-Control

 O.K., being goal-oriented by nature, our nervous system has a built-in feedback mechanism, which is telling us when we have been successful and when we are off-course.
 Every plane has it, or a torpedo.
 Otherwise, we would be doing something a wrong way without being aware of a need to correct it.

 Our feedback mechanism is particularly useful in our learning process, so that we don't learn something a wrong way.
-My late father had a poor ability to learn new languages, because he never bothered much to correct himself.

-Namely, that's something that we are about to be doing in our little game of make-believe.
 It won't be just "imagining" but also a mental act of something that I coined "closing the sequence".
 O.K., nothing too technical, don't worry.

 However, what happens when I keep mixing these closed sequences with an open one?
-After a while, the mind gets confused over which is right and which is wrong, and since most of them are right, it will close the open one as well.
+After a while, the mind gets confused over which is right and which is wrong, and since most of them are right, it will close the open ones as well.

 So you see a dude pedalling a bicycle like crazy and moving nowhere.
 And you see another one huffing and puffing as he does another crazy thing, which has nothing to do with any of those normal activities of the day.